amitjoshi24/ImagePadder/README.md

 python3 imagepadder2.py '/Users/apple/Videos/vacation.mp4' custom 50 50 50 50 #0000FF 255
 ```

 The parameters work the same way as for images, but the tool will automatically detect if the file is a video based on the extension (mp4, avi, mov, mkv, webm, wmv).
+Note that the script is still called "imagepadder2.py" even for videos.

 **Note:** Video processing takes longer than image processing, especially for longer videos.